Report a suspected problem (‘adverse incident’) with a medicine or medical device using the Yellow Card Scheme as soon as possible, eg if:

 - a medicine causes side effects

-- someone’s injured by a medical device, either because its labelling or instructions aren’t clear, it’s broken or has been misused
+- someone’s injured (or almost injured) by a medical device, either because its labelling or instructions aren’t clear, it’s broken or has been misused

 - a patient’s treatment is interrupted because of a faulty device

 - someone receives the wrong diagnosis because of a medical device

 - a medicine is of a poor quality

 - you think a medicine or medical device is fake or counterfeit